MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 ### [Invoke-MgBetaForwardGroupConversationThreadPost](Invoke-MgBetaForwardGroupConversationThreadPost.md)
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo](Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo.md)
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo](Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo.md)
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaForwardGroupThreadPost](Invoke-MgBetaForwardGroupThreadPost.md)
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaForwardGroupThreadPostInReplyTo](Invoke-MgBetaForwardGroupThreadPostInReplyTo.md)
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaGraphGroup](Invoke-MgBetaGraphGroup.md)
 Calling this method will disable the current user to receive email notifications for this group about new posts, events, and files in that group.